Royal Military College, Duntroon: History

-In the beginning, the college offered a four-year course, during which the first two years focused upon civil subjects and the last two years focused upon military subjects.
-Over the entire course, however, there was military specific training, including physical training, drill, signalling and weapon handling.
-Over the years, however, with the impact of the two World Wars, the duration and focus of the course changed as the requirements of the Army dictated.
-The college was forced to relocate to the Victoria Barracks, Sydney between 1931 and 1936 due to the economic downturn caused by the Great Depression.
 During the Second World War short courses of between six months and a year were run, and ultimately 696 graduates of the College undertook active service overseas in either the Australian, British or New Zealand armed forces, while a further 122 former cadets who had not graduated served in varying capacities.
 Of these 122, three went on to have quite distinguished careers, with one rising to the rank of brigadier in the Australian Army, another to brigadier in the New Zealand Army and a third, R.C.
 McCay, reaching the rank of lieutenant general and serving in the British Indian Army and then becoming chief-of-staff of the newly formed Pakistan Army.